Bayesian Nonparametric Inference for "Species-sampling" Problems: The number of unseen species

-\citet{Fav(09)} introduced a Monte Carlo scheme for sampling the distribution of the posterior $\alpha$-diversity, which is then applied to obtain a large $m$ approximation of credible intervals for the BNP estimate \eqref{est_py_k}.
-The critical step of the Monte Carlo scheme consists in sampling the distribution of the Pitman's $\alpha$-diversity $S_{\alpha,\theta+n}$, whose density function is \eqref{adivers} with $\theta+n$ in place of $\theta$.
-This problem boils down to sample a polynomially tilted positive $\alpha$-stable distribution.
-That is, if $f_{\alpha}$ denotes the density function of a positive $\alpha$-stable random variable, then the distribution of $S_{\alpha,\theta+n}^{-1/\alpha}$ has the polynomially tilted positive $\alpha$-stable density function
+\citet{Fav(09)} introduced a Monte Carlo scheme for sampling the posterior $\alpha$-diversity, and applied it to obtain a large $m$ approximation of credible intervals for the BNP estimate \eqref{est_py_k}.
+The critical step consists in sampling the Pitman's $\alpha$-diversity $S_{\alpha,\theta+n}$, whose density function is \eqref{adivers} with $\theta+n$ in place of $\theta$.
+This problem boils down to sample from a polynomially tilted positive $\alpha$-stable distribution.
+That is, if $f_{\alpha}$ denotes the density function of a positive $\alpha$-stable r.v., then the distribution of $S_{\alpha,\theta+n}^{-1/\alpha}$ has the polynomially tilted positive $\alpha$-stable density function

 The Monte Carlo approach of \citet{Fav(09)} is suitable for scenarios where $n$ is not large, and $m$ is much more large than $n$.
-This is because: i) for large $n$ the computational burden for the Monte Carlo sampling of a polynomially tilted positive $\alpha$-stable distribution becomes overwhelming \citep{Dev(09),Hof(11)}; ii) the large $m$ asymptotics \eqref{asimp_py} is of a qualitative nature, in the sense that it does not quantify the error in approximating the posterior distribution \eqref{post_py_k} with the distribution of the limiting random variable \eqref{asimp_py}.
-In the next proposition, we present a novel constructive representation of the posterior distributions \eqref{post_py_k} and \eqref{post_dp_k}.
-Besides providing an intuitive interpretation of \eqref{post_py_k} in terms of compound Binomial distributions, our representation leads to straightforward Monte Carlo sampling of \eqref{post_py_k} and \eqref{post_dp_k} for arbitrarily large $n$ and $m$.
-An analogous representation is given for the posterior distribution of the unseen species' prevalence $\mathfrak{u}_{r,n,m}$, thus filling a gap in the literature.
-We denote by $\text{Binomial}(n,\,p)$ a Binomial random variable with parameter $(n,p)$, $n\in\mathbb{N}$ and $p\in(0,1)$.
+This is because: i) for large $n$ the computational burden for the sampling from a polynomially tilted positive $\alpha$-stable distribution becomes overwhelming \citep{Dev(09),Hof(11)}; ii) the large $m$ asymptotics \eqref{asimp_py} is of a qualitative nature, in the sense that it does not quantify the error in approximating the posterior distribution \eqref{post_py_k} with the distribution of the limiting r.v. \eqref{asimp_py}.
+In the next proposition, we introduce a representation of the posterior distributions \eqref{post_py_k} and \eqref{post_dp_k}.
+Besides providing an intuitive interpretation of \eqref{post_py_k} in terms of compound Binomial distributions, it leads to a straightforward Monte Carlo sampling from \eqref{post_py_k} and \eqref{post_dp_k}, for arbitrarily large $n$ and $m$.
+An analogous representation is introduced for the posterior distribution of $\mathfrak{u}_{r,n,m}$, thus filling a gap in the literature.
+We denote by $\text{Binomial}(n,\,p)$ a Binomial distribution with parameter $(n,p)$, $n\in\mathbb{N}$ and $p\in(0,1)$.